Brae Restaurant with Chef Dan Hunter, and the team.

 Royal Mail Hotel

 Tucked away in the heritage-filled goldmining town of Beechworth in north east Victoria, Provenance is run by husband and wife team Michael Ryan and Jeanette Henderson.
 Operating since 2009, Provenance has won many prestigious awards for its inventive menus that make the most of the local produce.
 Housed in a historic building that was once the Bank of Australasia, Provenance’s menus feature distinctly Australian ingredients (wallaby, local trout) alongside the flavours of Asia (miso, kimchi, congee).
 Onsite accommodation comes in the form of renovated stables that now provide guests with a luxe place to bed down after dinner.
-86 Ford St, Beechworth, +61 3 5728 1786.
+86 Ford Street, Beechworth, +61 3 5728 1786.

 Chef Damien Jones learned the ins and outs of Thai cuisine while working in the kitchen of highly acclaimed Bangkok restaurant (and London offshoot), Nahm.
 Now he’s manning the pans at Ballarat’s Catfish.
 Bringing fragrant curries and other regional specialities to Ballarat, Jones goes through labour intensive processes to ensure the delicate flavours of Thailand come to life on the palate.
 Changing the menu on a regular basis according to what’s in season, Jones’ Catfish is considered one of Ballarat’s best places to dine.
-44 Main Rd, Bakery Hill, +61 3 5331 5248
+44 Main Road, Bakery Hill, +61 3 5331 5248

 The historic fishing town of Port Fairy is home to a restaurant that is doing impressive things with native bush foods.
 Run by Ryan and Kirstyn Sessions, Fen’s menu features quintessentially Australian ingredients like kangaroo, finger lime, warrigal greens, wattleseed and saltbush.
 An all-Australian wine list puts forward some of the nation’s best drops including pours from neighbouring regions like the Otway hinterland and Mornington Peninsula.
 With Chef Ryan Sessions previously working in the Port Fairy area at the Merrijig Inn, he knows the region well enough to create simple menus that put Indigenous flavours front-and-centre without overpowering the palate.
-As such, Fen has become a must-dine destination for visitors and locals alike.
-22 Sackville St, Port Fairy, + 61 3 5568 3229.
+Fen has become a must-dine destination for visitors and locals alike.
+22 Sackville Street, Port Fairy, + 61 3 5568 3229.

 Only an hour from Melbourne by car or rail, Igni has fanned the flames of Geelong’s smouldering dining scene since its opening in early 2016.
-Young chef Aaron Turner has turned a former electrical goods showroom into an intimate 30-seat eatery and the results are spectacular.
+Young chef Aaron Turner has turned a former electrical goods showroom into an intimate 30-seat eatery and the result is spectacular.
 The kitchen’s beloved charcoal grill is the beating heart of the restaurant, turning locally-sourced meats into masterpieces.
 Smoking, curing, pickling and preserving all happen at Igni, with the degustation menu providing diners a chance to sample a range of interesting flavours and techniques.
 2 Ryan Place, Geelong, +61 3 5222 2266.

-Under the guardianship of culinary director Alla Wolf-Tasker AM and head chef David Green, the Lake House is one of Daylesford’s most sought-after dining experiences.
+Under the guardianship of culinary director Alla Wolf-Tasker AM and head chef David Green, the Lake House is home to one of Victoria’s most sought-after dining experiences.
 Located in a region synonymous with high quality produce, the menu features local lamb, rare breed pork and grass fed beef, as well as vegetables sourced from nearby gardens.
 Set on an idyllic estate big on country charm, the Lake House restaurant is complemented by a luxe hotel and spa.
 4 King Street, Daylesford, +61 3 5348 3329.

 A giant of the regional cooking scene, Italian-born Stefano De Pieri has put Mildura on the gastronomic map with the multifaceted culinary businesses that he has run for decades.
-Not happy to just open a restaurant, Stefano also runs a café, craft brewery and Spanish grill all located in the northwest Victorian border town of Mildura.
+Not happy to just open a restaurant, Stefano also runs a craft brewery and Spanish grill also located in the northwest Victorian border town of Mildura.
 Despite having fingers in many pies, his restaurant remains his finest contribution to the foodie scene in Mildura.
 Five or eight course degustation menus are an indulgent pick, with earthy, rustic dishes melding Italian tradition with contemporary culinary flair.
 Grand Hotel, 20 Langtree Street, Mildura, +61 3 5022 0881.

 Located in the pretty-as-a-picture wine growing region of the Yarra Valley, Oakridge Restaurant enjoys both vineyard and mountain views.
 Head Chef Matt Stone takes ingredients from the restaurant’s kitchen garden and foraged foods from surrounding bushland to create menus rich with the spoils of the region.
 Heading up one of Australia’s leading winery restaurants is no easy feat for a young chef but Matt Stone is up to the task.
 Passionate about ethical food production, Matt has created dishes that reflect this sustainable approach while delivering a high quality dining experience matched with an unsurprisingly impressive wine list of Oakridge favourites.
 864 Maroondah Highway, Coldstream, +61 3 9738 9900.